Perfect Wheat Berries Recipe: How to Cook and Use This Pantry Staple

 Choosing Your Grain: Hard vs. Soft

 If you’ve looked at our different types of wheat berries, you might have noticed a few different names: Hard Red, Soft White, or maybe even Spelt or Kamut.
-While they are all technically wheat berries, they behave slightly differently in the pot.
+While they are all technically wheat berries, they behave slightly differently in the pot and on the plate.

 Hard Red Wheat Berries

 These are the most common.
 They have a deep, reddish-brown color and a robust, nutty flavor.
 Because they have a higher protein content and a thicker bran, they take the longest to cook—usually 45 to 60 minutes.
-Hard Red Wheat Berries are our favorites for hearty grain bowls and savory salads because they really hold their "crunch."
+Hard Red Wheat Berries are our favorites for hearty grain bowls, chili, and savory salads because they really hold their "crunch" and won't get lost among bold flavors.

 Soft White Wheat Berries

 These are lighter in color and milder in flavor.
 The "soft" refers to the starch content and the thinner bran.
 Soft White Wheat Berries cook a bit faster than the hard red variety (usually 30 to 45 minutes) and have a slightly more tender bite.
-If you’re introducing whole grains to a picky eater or a toddler, these are a great place to start.
+If you’re introducing whole grains to a picky eater or a toddler, or if you want a grain for a sweet breakfast porridge, these are a great place to start.

 Pantry Tip: If you aren't sure which one you have, don't panic.
 The "bite test" is your best friend.
 Start checking for tenderness at 30 minutes.
 If it feels like you might chip a tooth, keep going.
 If it’s pleasantly chewy, it’s done.